-Of all the infrastructure developments currently underway in the Emirates, the Dubai Metro is undoubtedly the most important public transport project in terms of its strategic implications: creating a high speed link across Dubai; designed to carry 27,000 passengers per hour on each of the two lines.
+Of all the infrastructure developments currently underway in the Emirates, the Dubai Metro is undoubtedly the most important public transport project in terms of its strategic implications: creating a high speed link to the new Jebel Ali airport; and designed to carry 27,000 passengers per hour on each of the two lines.
 Already there are plans on the drawing board to double the size of the network.

 It was also on the drawing board where RMD Kwikform Middle East won one of the critical battles to secure the contract to supply all the temporary support-work for the construction of the Metro’s elevated tracks, which is being undertaken by the vastly experienced members of a joint venture company.

 VFR Joint Venture is made up of the two post-tensioned pre-stressing specialists, VSL and Freyssinet, together with Italian contractor Rizzani.
 Their expertise is critical to the successful creation of the 52 Km Red Line with its 29 stations which is due to be completed first, as well as another 22 Km of track and 18 stations for the Green Line.

 RMD Kwikform’s project manager, David Barrington explains: “While there was serious competition for this contract, a number of members of the project team had come to Dubai from building a similar transport scheme in Hong Kong, where they had come to realise the benefits of Megashor.
 So although we were up against heavy competition from a variety of businesses, we had the equipment that the client trusted already on the ground, and the designers to provide the drawings for each location.

 “Essentially we have to complete a drawing and component list for every different height of the track units above the existing ground level, to ensure the installation goes ahead smoothly and safely; and these have to be turned around within a couple of days to keep the work on schedule.”